Justinjdaniel/PreDiagnosis/README.md

  - [X] Admin access and user acess.
  - [ ] Single body area selection and Suggetion website. {Partially working}(sometimes work, sometimes not)
  - [X] Scroll animations.

+**Known Bugs:**
+ 1. Multiple selection in image (disabled attribute was not worked in image mapping tag, due to that multiple image area can be selected instead of one at a time , even though the values of last selection only will be recorded.)
+ 2. Sometime the the suggested website won't display in iframe (error: Google won't respond) , but doctor page works perfectly in that same tag.
+ 3. Check button hides the result section on second click _not fn is used here_ :(

 **Disclaimer:** _This tool is for **preliminary medical diagnosis**, It does not provide medical advice, It is intended for informational purposes only.
 It is **not a substitute** for professional medical advice, diagnosis or treatment.